gamemanual0/gm0/source/docs/appendix/glossary.rst

         Extrusion is not a fixed pitch system, allowing teams to adjust components as they wish.
-        This makes it simple to achieve correct tension and put mechanisms where channel would limit mounting.
+        This makes it simple to achieve correct tension and put mechanisms where :term:`channel` would limit mounting.
         The adjustability of extrusion is especially useful in precise situations, such as intake geometry.